zoekrauss/zoekrauss.github.io/_pages/research.md

 We have developed and documented our experience with the cloud, including timing and costs associated with scaling, in the hopes that it may be a helpful starting point for other seismic researchers.

 I presented this work at SSA 2023 and we recently submitted a manuscript describing this work for publication.
-You can find the codes and tutorials associated with this project here (link).
+You can find the codes and tutorials associated with this project [here](https://github.com/Denolle-Lab/seismicloud/tree/main).